skiselev/easy_z80/README.md

 Shield	| DE9 Shield	 | Connected to the SBC GND signal

 #### J4 - NVRAM Battery
+Connect 3V battery for SRAM backup to this connector.

+**Important: If the SRAM battery backup is not desired, short J4 with a jumper.
+Do not leave this connector open.**

 Pin | Signal Name | Description
 --- | ----------- | -----------
 1  	| VBAT        | Positive terminal - +3V